Assassination of S. W. R. D. Bandaranaike: Death of Bandaranaike

 Bandaranaike underwent five hours of surgery, which was conducted by Dr. M. V. P. Peries, Dr. P. R. Anthonis, Dr. L. O. Silva, and Dr. Noel Bartholomeusz, before being transferred to the Merchant's Ward.
 He regained consciousness and requested clemency towards the gunman, and dictated a message to the nation.
 However, his condition deteriorated overnight, and he died twenty-two hours after he was shot.
 The inquest, conducted by Colombo Coroner J. N. C. Tiruchelvam, JP, UM, recorded that the death was "due to shock and haemorrhage resulting from multiple injuries to the thoracic and abdominal organs".

 Bandaranaike had been scheduled to go to New York to address the United Nations General Assembly in late September 1959.
 The Leader of the House, C. P. de Silva, was in London undergoing medical treatment, having fallen ill after consuming a glass of milk at a cabinet meeting.
-As a result, Bandaranaike sent a letter to the Governor General recommending that he appoint Wijeyananda Dahanayake, the Minister of Education, as acting Prime Minister during his absence.
+As a result, Bandaranaike sent a letter to the Governor General recommending that he appoint Wijeyananda Dahanayake, the minister of education, as acting prime minister during his absence.
 Sir Oliver Goonetilleke appointed Dahanayake on September 26, 1959.
 The appointment was later confirmed by Parliament.

 Funeral

 Following the inquiry proceedings, Bandaranaike's body was taken to the Parliament building at Galle Face to lie in state for two days.
 Thousands came, day and night, to pay their respects.
 On the third day, the remains were moved to Horagolla, where the funeral took place amid a sea of mourners.
-Like his father, Sir Solomon Dias Bandaranaike, S. W. R. D. Bandaranaike was interned in a specially built mausoleum known as the Horagolla Bandaranaike Samadhi.
+Like his father, Sir Solomon Dias Bandaranaike, S. W. R. D. Bandaranaike was interred in a specially built mausoleum known as the Horagolla Bandaranaike Samadhi.